openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 If you have video or audio files or large data sets to share with your students, use YouTube or another hosting service to host these files.
 Do not use the Files & Uploads page to add these files to your course.
-If you are an edX partner and you need to store large data sets, contact your edX program manager.
+If you are an edX partner and you need to store large data sets, contact your edX partner manager.

 .. _Upload a File: